MuhammadFarooq51/MuhammadFarooq51/README.md

 # Muhammad Farooq

 Hello — I'm Muhammad Farooq.
 I'm currently learning Data Science and SQL.
-This repository (or profile) is where I keep notes, practice projects, and examples as I learn and build experience.
+This profile is where I keep notes, practice projects, and examples as I learn and build experience.

 ## About me
 - Name: Muhammad Farooq